← Back to Articles

 You don't need to fast for days.
 You don't need to suffer.

-Strategic fasting is about when you eat, not what you eat.
-It's time-restricted feeding: condensing your meals into an 8-10 hour window and fasting for 14-16 hours daily.
+Strategic fasting targets when you eat, not what you eat.
+It's time-restricted feeding: condensing meals into an 8-10 hour window and fasting for 14-16 hours daily.

-This simple intervention—eating dinner at 7pm and not eating again until 9-11am—triggers autophagy (cellular cleanup), improves insulin sensitivity, increases BDNF (brain growth factor), and reduces inflammation.
+This intervention—finishing dinner by 7pm and not eating until 9-11am—triggers autophagy (cellular cleanup), improves insulin sensitivity, increases BDNF (brain growth factor), and reduces inflammation.

 It's not a diet.
-It's a feeding schedule that aligns with your circadian biology.
+It's a feeding schedule that aligns with circadian biology.

 This guide breaks down the mechanisms (autophagy, metabolic switching, insulin sensitivity), the evidence (time-restricted feeding works independently of calorie reduction), and practical protocols.